LDprg/JEM/README.md

 # JEM
 [![Publish Dev Release](https://github.com/LDprg/JEM/actions/workflows/build.yml/badge.svg)](https://github.com/LDprg/JEM/actions/workflows/build.yml)

-JEM is a Java Environment Manager written in go
+JEM is a Java Environment Manager written in Go.
+It is a tool to manage multiple Java versions.

 ## Installation
 Download the latest release from the [releases page](https://github.com/LDprg/JEM/releases) and extract it to a folder of your choice.